-The FM24C04B is a 4-kilobit nonvolatile memory employing an advanced ferroelectric process.
+The FM24C16B is a 16-kilobit nonvolatile memory employing an advanced ferroelectric process.
 A ferroelectric random access memory or FRAM is nonvolatile and performs reads and writes like a RAM.
 It provides reliable data retention for 38 years while eliminating the complexities, overhead, and system level reliability problems caused by EEPROM and other nonvolatile memories.

-The FM24C04B performs write operations at bus speed.
+The FM24C16B performs write operations at bus speed.
 No write delays are incurred.
 Data is written to the memory array in the cycle after it has been successfully transferred to the device.
 The next bus cycle may commence immediately without the need for data polling.
-The FM24C04B is capable of supporting 1012 read/write cycles, or a million times more write cycles than EEPROM.
+The FM24C16B is capable of supporting 10 read/write cycles, or a million times more write cycles than EEPROM.

-These capabilities make the FM24C04B ideal for nonvolatile memory applications requiring frequent or rapid writes.
+These capabilities make the FM24C16B ideal for nonvolatile memory applications requiring frequent or rapid writes.
 Examples range from data collection where the number of write cycles may be critical, to demanding industrial controls where the long write time of EEPROM can cause data loss.
-The combination of features allows more frequent data writing with less overhead for the system.
+The combination of features allows the system to write data more frequently, with less system overhead.

-The FM24C04B provides substantial benefits to users of serial EEPROM, yet these benefits are available in a hardware drop-in replacement.
-The FM24C04B is available in an industry standard 8-pin SOIC package and uses a familiar two-wire protocol.
+The FM24C16B provides substantial benefits to users of serial EEPROM, and these benefits are available as a hardware drop-in replacement.
+The FM24C16B is available in an industry standard 8-pin SOIC package and uses a familiar two-wire protocol.
 The specifications are guaranteed over the industrial temperature range from -40°C to +85°C.